Montague semantics and modifier consistency measurement in neural language models: Experimentation and discussion

-As we aim to investigate emergent compositional behaviour in model representations, we selected models which are trained to provide a single sentence representation rather than a sequence of contextual token representations.
-In most cases, these are based on a transformer-based model trained on the masked language modelling objective which initially output sequence representations, but are further trained to provide composed vector representations that are more informative than, for example, a mean pooling of token representations.
-This includes models such as sentence-BERT~\citep{reimers2019sentence}, and similarly trained sentence-based adaptations of models such as DistilRoBERTa~\citep{Sanh2019DistilBERTAD}, T5~\citep{ni2022sentence}, MiniLM~\citep{wang2020minilm}, DPR~\cite{karpukhin2020dense} and LaBSE~\citep{feng2022language}.
+As we investigate emergent compositional behaviour, we selected models that provide a single sentence representation rather than a sequence of token representations.
+Most often than not, these are variants of state-of-the-art transformer-based model.
+However, they are further trained to generate composed vector representations which are more informative than, for example, mean pooling of token representations.
+More specifically, we consider DPR~\cite{karpukhin2020dense}, LaBSE~\citep{feng2022language}, Specter~\cite{specter2020cohan}, OpenAI's text-embeddings-3-small [TE3-small]~\cite{openai_embeddings}, NV-Embed-v2~\cite{lee2024nv} and Stella[en\_1.5B\_v5]~\cite{stella_hf}.
+The last two being respectively the current first and third ranked at the MTEB benchmark~\cite{muennighoff2023mteb}.
+With the exception of TE3-small, which is closed-source, all selected transformer models compose token representations either by CLS hidden state pooling (DPR, LaBSE, Specter) or by a specialised attention model (NV-Embed-v2, Stella).
+This avoids the inherent intersective bias from mean pooling.

-For comparison, we also run the experiments on non-contextual language models trained on a distributional objective: in particular, we use mean-pooled representations of the Word2Vec \citep{mikolov2013efficient} and Glove \citep{pennington2014glove} models.
-This was done to contrast the differences resulting from the compositional training objective applied to the contextual models.
+For comparison, we also run the experiments on non-contextual language models trained on a purely distributional objective.
+In particular, we use mean-pooled representations of the Word2Vec \citep{mikolov2013efficient} and Glove \citep{pennington2014glove} models.
+These models provide a useful baseline to compare the aforementioned contextual models against.